 - Select From URL and enter the URL to the locator—for example, https://webadaptorhost.domain.com/webadaptorname/rest/services/World/GeocodeServer.

 - Select From Existing Locator and select the locator item you want.
-Only locators shared with your organization or with the public are available for selection.
+You will not see this option if there is not a locator item in your organization's content, and only locators shared with your organization or with the public are available for selection.

 Anonymous users will only have access to locator views that are shared with the public.
 Locator views that are shared with the organization are only accessible to organization members.
 Anonymous users will not be able to perform geosearch in any apps using locators that are only shared with the organization.